lazakrisz/next-firebase-auth/README.md

 #### [Demo](#demo) • [Alternatives](#when-not-to-use-this-package) • [Getting Started](#get-started) • [API](#api) • [Config](#config) • [Types](#types) • [Migrating to v1](./MIGRATION.md) • [Examples](./EXAMPLES.md) • [Troubleshooting](#troubleshooting) • [Contributing](./CONTRIBUTING.md)

+## Why the fork?

+Forked from: [original](https://github.com/gladly-team/next-firebase-auth), all credits go to the original authors!

+Works on Firebase Hosting with signed cookies due to the `__session` limitations of Firebase Hosting.

+Also has the ability to compress the cookies using `zlib` compression.
+I've run into issues where the cookies would get quite large when a user has custom profile image and additional custom claims added to their id token, and setting the cookies would get discarded by the browser due to the 4kb cookie limit. (on Firebase Hosting splitting cookies is not possible unfortunately)

 ## What It Does

 This package makes it simple to get the authenticated Firebase user and ID token during both client-side and server-side rendering (SSR).